maksuco/helpers/README.md

 ```

-Get data for a chart Report, same as before, but this returns 'total_sum', 'total_count', 'date', 'sum' and 'count' so you can use it in charts datasets
+Get data for a chart Report, same as before, but this returns 'total_sum', 'total_count', 'date', 'sum' and 'count' so you can use it in charts data sets

 ```php